ccamposlozano/fitness-tracker-ai/README.md

 smartfit-app/
 ├── backend/
 │   ├── app/
+│   │   ├── data/
-│   ├── models/
+│   │   ├── model/
-│   ├── routes/
+│   │   ├── routes/
-│   ├── schemas/
+│   │   ├── schemas/
+│   │   ├── services/
+│   │   ├── utils/
-│   └── main.py
+│   │   └── main.py
+│   ├── scripts/
+│   └── requirements.txt
 ├── frontend/
 │   ├── src/
-│   ├── components/
+│   │   ├── components/
-│   ├── pages/
+│   │   ├── pages/
+│   │   ├── context/
+│   │   └── api/
 │   └── App.tsx

 📈 Future Improvements

-🔍 Add image-based food recognition for automatic logging 📱 Mobile responsiveness
-💬 AI chatbot for fitness tips
+🔍 Add image-based food recognition for automatic logging 🧠 Improve ML accuracy with more features (e.g. dietary recall, mealtimes) 💬 Add an AI chatbot for coaching and questions
-🌍 Deploy to Vercel and Render (or other platforms) 🙋‍♂️ About Me
+☁️ Deploy backend to Render and frontend to Vercel
+📱 Add full mobile responsiveness

-This is a solo personal project built to deepen my skills in:
+This is a solo project built to sharpen my skills in:

-Full-stack development
+Full-stack web development (React + FastAPI)
-Machine learning integration
+Machine learning integration and deployment
-API design and authentication
+API design, authentication, and data engineering Real-world product thinking and user experience
-Feel free to connect or give feedback!
+Feel free to connect or share feedback — I’d love to hear from you!

 📜 License

 MIT License – use it, fork it, build on it!